The Best Free Music Production Software (DAW)

 5. Studio One 3 “Prime”

 Stripped down version of PreSonus is a great DAW experience for beginners.
 Not only you get a full production software for free, but a great name behind it, too.
 With over 1.5 gigabytes of libraries and plugins and various effects, you will have more than enough to get you started with Studio One 3 “Prime” edition.
 If you get bored of built-in presets, there is plenty to choose from downloadable content (free of charge).
-Of course, some features simply hurt – as the inability to export MP3 files, but all in all PreSouns is a great start!
+Of course, some features simply hurt – like the inability to export MP3 files, but all in all PreSonus is a great start!

 Link: Studio One 3